ibm-cloud-docs/text-to-speech/custom-rules.md

 ```
 {: codeblock}

 However, if you override the default pronunciation rules for the string `St.` to translate it as `saint`, the service can no longer pronounce the word based on context.
-Applying a custom voice model that includes such a translation causes the service to pronounce the previous input sentence as
+Applying a custom model that includes such a translation causes the service to pronounce the previous input sentence as

 ```
 Saint Anthony lives on Henry saint